npmcdn-to-unpkg-bot/namor/README.md

 [![Build Status](https://travis-ci.org/jsonmaur/namor.svg?branch=master)](https://travis-ci.org/jsonmaur/namor)
 [![Coverage Status](https://coveralls.io/repos/github/jsonmaur/namor/badge.svg?branch=master)](https://coveralls.io/github/jsonmaur/namor?branch=master)

 A manly name generator for Javascript.
 Generates random url-friendly names  of a rugged nature.
-Works in Node.js as well as web browsers.
+Works in Node.js and web browsers.

 > *Please Note: Generated names are not guaranteed to be unique.
 To reduce the chances of collision, you can increase the length of the trailing number (see below).
 Always make sure you check your database before assuming a generated value is unique.*